-It follows that a lower bound on $\mmse^L_{X|\hat{Y}}$ is obtained by replacing the integrand in \eqref{eq:mmse_pcm_general} with $S^\star(f)$.
-Under the assumption that $S_X(f)$ is unimodal in the sense that it is symmetric and non-increasing for $f>0$, for each $f \in (-f_s/2,f_s/2)$ the supremum in \eqref{eq:s_star} is obtained for $k=0$.
+Since $S_X(f)$ is an $\mathrm L_1$ function, the supremum in \eqref{eq:s_star} is finite for all $f \in (-f_s/2,f_s/2)$ except for perhaps a set of Lebesgue measure zero.
+It follows that a lower bound on $D_{\PCM}$ is obtained by replacing the integrand in \eqref{eq:mmse_pcm_general} with $S^\star(f)$.
+Under the assumption that $S_X(f)$ is unimodal in the sense that it is symmetric and non-increasing for $f>0$, for each $f \in [-f_s/2,f_s/2]$ the supremum in \eqref{eq:s_star} is obtained for $k=0$.
 This implies that \eqref{eq:optimal_j} is achievable if the pre-sampling filter is a low-pass filter with cut-off frequency $f_s/2$, namely